13 March 2018

 It is not uncommon for bonus policies to include clauses restricting eligibility where the individual is either under notice or has left at the time of payment.
 You should always consider your contract and any bonus policy carefully when deciding if and when to hand in your notice.

-Equally, if your employer has issued you with notice, consider whether there would be any impact on your eligibility for a bonus.
-For example, if you’ve been asked to work your notice (and may therfore be working at the time the bonus is paid) will that be more worthwhile than being offered a pay in lieu of notice.
+Equally, if your employer has issued you with notice, consider whether therefore would be any impact on your eligibility for a bonus.
+For example, if you’ve been asked to work your notice (and may therefore be working at the time the bonus is paid) will that be more worthwhile than being offered a pay in lieu of notice.

 "Good leavers” versus “bad leavers”- how will that affect my bonus?"

 The reason for termination may also impact on your bonus.
 In particular with deferred bonus schemes, it is common that those considered “good leavers” such as those leaving by way of redundancy or retirement, will often receive their full entitlements.